 - In our Humanities Courses, the Massachusetts Frameworks for English Language Arts and Social Studies are built into our curriculum maps and competencies.
-As a result, teachers do not need to enter separate grades for standards. - In our Math Courses, we have backwards mapped the Mass Frameworks for Math into our curriculum maps.
-We assess the content standards in Math I and II, so that we can ensure that students are ready to be successful on the math MCAS.
-In Math III, we design our Mini & Capstone QPAS to ask students to demonstrate their content knowledge through the competencies. - In our Science Courses, we map the specific Massachusetts Frameworks for Science into all of our course maps.
-In Biology, we track students' progress on those skills to ensure readiness for MCAS.
-In additional science courses, we design our Mini & Capstone QPAS to ask students to demonstrate their content knowledge through the competencies.
+As a result, teachers do not need to enter separate grades for standards. - In our Math Courses, we have backwards mapped the Massachusetts Frameworks for Math into our curriculum maps.
+We assess the content standards in Math I and II, so that we can ensure that scholars are ready to be successful on the math MCAS.
+In Math III, we design our Mini & Capstone QPAS to ask scholars to demonstrate their content knowledge through the competencies. - In our Science Courses, we map the specific Massachusetts Frameworks for Science into all of our course maps.
+In Biology and Physics, we track scholars' progress on those skills to ensure readiness for MCAS.
+In additional science courses, we design our Mini & Capstone QPAS to ask scholars to demonstrate their content knowledge through the competencies.